webrecorder/browsertrix/frontend/docs/docs/user-guide/browser-profiles/configure-sites.md

 ??? example "Example: Blocking page resources with Brave's Shields"
     Whereas the crawler's scoping settings can be used to define which pages should be crawled, Brave's [Shields](https://brave.com/shields/) feature can block resources on pages from being loaded.
 By default, Shields will block [EasyList's cookie list](https://easylist.to/) but it can be set to block a number of other included lists under Brave `Settings > Shields > Filter Lists`.

-    _Custom Filters_ can also be useful for blocking sites with resources that aren't blocked by one of the existing lists.
-We use this at Webrecorder to block our web analytics script while crawling our own website by adding `stats.browsertrix.com` to the filter list.
-In this example, `browsertrix.com` will still load, but Brave will block any communication to `stats.browsertrix.com` and our analytics won't register a page view as a result.
-While lots of common analytics tools may already be blocked in an existing blocklist, this one likely isn't because we run it ourselves!
+    _Custom Filters_ can also be useful for blocking sites with resources that aren't included in one of the known block lists.

     The [uBlock Origin filter syntax](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax) can be used for more specificity over what in-page resources should be blocked.